Vinelab/api-manager/readme.md

 }
 ```

-### Data Limit
+### Request Data Limit
+Part of the api is the limit you would like to enforce on the clients that request your API.
+To make it easier
+and more centralized you may use the `Api` to set and get the limit value, aso configure a ceiling (max) value
+which cannot be exceeded by the requesting client.

+The value is read from the `limit` query parameter. *i.e.* `http://api.com/?limit=20`

-User can specify a limit `/?limit=20` for every request, to get the requested limit use `Api::limit()`, this will automatically check if the requested limit doesn't exceed your  maximum specified limit value.
+To get the requested limit use `Api::limit()` which will automatically verify that the requested limit does not exceed your maximum specified limit value.

 To override the limit value *(configured limit)* within your code you can use `Api::setLimit(100)`.